raspberrypilearning/morse-code-virtual-radio/WORKSHEET.md

 After the you see the `Ready` message you should be able to start doing your first Morse Code messages.
 Give the key a good test to make sure that the tone is only ever on when the key is down and off when the key is up.
 If you've got it the wrong way around check the logic in your `wait_for_keyup` and `wait_for_keydown` functions.
 You may just need to move the `not` keyword.

 Now have a go at a short word.
 Early Nokia mobile phones used the Morse Code for SMS when a text message arrived.
-This is a really easy one to do, the Morse Code for SMS is `...--...` and feel free to Google *nokia sms tone* to double check.
+This is a really easy one to do, the Morse Code for SMS is `... -- ...` and feel free to Google *nokia sms tone* to double check.
+Try other words using the chart at the top.

 ##Step 5: Decode the Morse as you go

 What will really help you learn is having a way to know when you're getting the code right or wrong.
 We can program the Pi to decode what you're keying in and then print the letters to the screen as you go.
 With this you can pick a message, try to key it in and immediately see if the correct text is being displayed.
 If the wrong text comes up then it's likely that you didn't key in the correct Morse Code sequence.
 Practise makes perfect!

+To program this we should remind ourselves about the rules of International Morse Code:

+- A dash is three times the length of a dot
+- Each dot or dash has a short gap of silence after it
+- Letters in a word have a slightly longer gap of silence between them
+- Words have an even longer gap of silence between them

+So to start with we need to tell the difference between a dot and a dash.
+We can do that by timing how long the key is held down for to give us the length of the tone.
+Then we need to tell the difference between the dots and dashes making up one word and the next.
+To do *that* we can time how long the key is up for, so we're measure the gap of silence between the tones.
+The same measurement of time will also give us the difference between letters in a word and separate words.